Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 Karen Shakerdge, WXXI and Side Effects Public Media

-Connecticut To Insurers: "We're Making Changes In The Positive Direction."
+Connecticut To Insurers: 'We're Making Changes In The Positive Direction'

 Jim Wadleigh, CEO, Access Health CT